ibmo96/QSX/README.md

 - QSX builds and configures NGINX using quantum-secure version of [OpenSSL](https://github.com/open-quantum-safe/openssl).
 - The appends necessary build parameters to the NGINX configuration arguments, to the user's already existing configuration arguments.
-- NGINX is configured to use HTTPS to enabled SSL, with TLS version 1.3.
+- NGINX is configured to use HTTPS to enable SSL, using TLS version 1.3.
 - The tool provides a test script for generating a quantum-secure self-signed (or part of a chain) certificate.

-## Prerquesites
+## Prerequesites
 - Debian/Ubuntu machine.
+- Root user.
 - Having an Nginx installation of >=14.1.2
 - For enabling a post-quantum endpoint you should already have HTTPS enabled ([Certbot](https://github.com/certbot/certbot) is a great tool to enable HTTPS on Nginx.

 ### HOWTO